Charles Bronson (prisoner): 2001–present

 Under this new name, he began creating works of art described as "fantasy reality".
 A collection of these works was auctioned in October 2014.

 Salvador proposed to actress Paula Williamson, during a prison visit on 13 February 2017, and was accepted.
 She had been visiting him for five months.
 According to Williamson: "Charlie is a changed man.
 It is my hope that he will be released by my 40th birthday, in August 2020".
 Williamson, who had minor roles in Coronation Street and Emmerdale, married Salvador in the prison chapel on 14 November 2017.

-In July 2018, it became known that Bronson asked for a divorce, after photo evidence of a young British holiday-goer 'motorboating' on her chest and inviting him and his friends to her apartment, whilst on holiday in Tenerife, was leaked to a newspaper.
+In July 2018, it became known that Bronson asked for a divorce, after photo evidence of a young male British holiday-goer 'motorboating' on Paula's chest and inviting him and his friends to her apartment, whilst on holiday in Tenerife, was leaked to a newspaper.
 She claimed he requested his wife to wear a catsuit when she next visited him, a suggestion she rejected.
 On 29 July 2019, Williamson, aged 38, was found dead at her home in Stoke-on-Trent.
 Her death was not considered suspicious by the police.

 In 2017, Bronson contacted newspaper photographer George Bamby after recognising his name on a Channel 4 documentary.
 After meeting, Bronson gave Bamby hair samples for DNA testing.
 Bamby has since produced a certificate claiming that there is a 99.98% chance that he is Bronson's son.
 In March 2023, however, Bamby later claimed the entire relationship was fabricated in a publicity stunt arranged between the two.

 In November 2018, Bronson was found not guilty at Leeds Crown Court after being tried for attempting to cause grievous bodily harm with intent.
 The incident the previous January had involved Mark Docherty, the governor at Wakefield prison.
 "For the first time in 44 years in prison, I never intended to be violent.
 I never meant to hurt the governor", Bronson told the court via Videolink, while defending himself.
 Shortly after his acquittal, he was moved to HM Prison Woodhill.

 In June 2020, Bronson won a High Court battle for the right for his parole board meeting to be held in public, citing the right to a fair trial.

 In early 2023, it was reported that Bronson would go before the parole board in March of that year.
 He was denied parole, with the parole board stating that it "was not satisfied that Mr. Salvador was suitable for release.
 Nor did the panel recommend to the secretary of state that he should be transferred to an open prison."